genn-team/genn/README.md

 create a shortcut for this tool on the desktop, for convenience.

 ### Docker
-We have also developed an Ubuntu-based docker container with GeNN pre-installed.
+You can also use GeNN by using our CUDA-enabled docker container which comes with GeNN pre-installed.
 You can build this yourself or download it from Dockerhub

 ### Building the container